What on Earth is going on with CM Punk and AEW?

 "My problem was I wanted to bring a guy with me to the top that did not want to see me at the top, okay?
 You [can] call it jealousy, you call it envy, whatever the f**k it is.
 My relationship with Scott Colton ended long before I paid all of his bills.
 I have every receipt.
 I have every invoice.
 I have every email.
 I have the email where he says -- and I quote, ‘I agree to go our separate ways, I will get my own lawyer and you do not have to pay anymore.’
 That’s an email that I have.
 And the only reason the public did not see is because when I finally had to countersue him, through discovery we discovered he shared a bank account with his mother.
 That’s a fact.
 And as soon as we discovered that fact and we subpoenaed ol' Marcia, he sent the email ‘Oh, can we please drop all this?’"

-Now at this point, it should be stated that Cabana is friends with the aforementioned Adam Page (real name Stephen Woltz) and the real-life tag team brothers Matt and Nick Jackson (Matthew and Nicholas Massie) The Young Bucks.
+Now at this point, it should be stated that Cabana is friends with the aforementioned Adam Page (real name Stephen Woltz) due to his association with the AEW faction the Dark Order, which Cabana used to me a member.
+He is also friends with the real-life tag team brothers Matt and Nick Jackson (Matthew and Nicholas Massie) The Young Bucks.
 Both of the Young Bucks are Executive Vice Presidents in All Elite Wrestling along with their friend Kenny Omega.

 In the next part of Punk's rant he unloaded on them by saying: "Now, it’s 2022.
 I haven’t been friends with this guy since at least 2014, late 2013.
 The fact that I have to sit up here because we have irresponsible people who call themselves EVPs and couldn’t f*cking manage a Target and they spread lies and bullsh*t and put into the media that I got somebody fired when I have f*ck all to do with him, want nothing to do with him, do not care where he works, where he doesn’t work, where he eats, where he sleeps.
 And the fact that I have to get up here and do this in 2022 is f*cking embarrassing.
 And if y’all are at fault, f*ck you.
 If you’re not, I apologize.